IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 <http://en.wikipedia.org/wiki/Dynamic_logic_(modal_logic)>`_, but it
 can be thought of just as a way of writing *test scenarios*, in which we mix random generation, explicit actions, and assertions.
-We write such scenarios in the :hsobj:`Plutus.Contract.Test.ContractModel.DL` monad; for example, here is a scenario that first performs a random sequence of actions, then invokes a finishing strategy, and finally asserts that no tokens remain locked in contracts.
+We write such scenarios in the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.DL` monad; for example, here is a scenario that first performs a random sequence of actions, then invokes a finishing strategy, and finally asserts that no tokens remain locked in contracts.